-I have been an attorney for nearly fifteen years and have spent the majority of that time representing clients who are trying to hold others accountable for promises that they made but failed to honor.
+I have been an attorney for nearly twenty years and have spent the majority of that time representing clients who are trying to hold others accountable for promises that they made but failed to honor.
 I have worked with numerous commercial business owners, condominium associations, and property owners.
 I enjoy working with my clients to design and implement a strategy aimed at fulfilling their respective goals in the most efficient manner possible, and emphasize that at its core the attorney-client relationship is built on candor and trust.

 Some problems require formal litigation to reach a resolution and others can be solved through alternative methods.
 I am prepared—and have the requisite experience—to navigate whatever course your situation requires, be it court, arbitration, or a custom-designed process.